 The purpose of the Community Presenter Touring Grant is to extend the reach of professional productions to smaller towns and remote communities in NSW that do not have a professional performing arts venue, by providing funds towards the performance fee of touring productions.

-Community presenters can submit a proposal for funding to:
+Applicants can submit a proposal for funding to:

 Community presenters can apply for this Grant.
-For the purposes of this grant a community presenter is an individual or organisation who takes on the responsibility of presenting a professional production or performance in a community-run venue, including financial management, fee negotiation, contracting, marketing and technical provisions.
+For the purposes of this grant a community presenter is an individual or organisation who takes on the responsibility of presenting a professional production or performance in a non-professional venue, including financial management, fee negotiation, contracting, marketing and technical provisions.
 A community presenter might be a:

 Grant funds can be used to support up to 50% of the performance/delivery fee of a touring production.
 Applicants can apply for:

 We strongly encourage you to read the guidelines & FAQs, and speak to Arts on Tour staff and/or your regional arts organisation before starting on an application.

 Arts on Tour is starting to coordinate a small number of tours to non-managed venues, but there are many companies and artists making high quality productions available for touring that you can get in contact with directly.
 Conversely, if you have a production you'd like to get on the road, get in contact with us.

 Opens 13 March

 For projects between 1 July, 2017 and 31 December, 2018.

 Opens 28 August